 Arizona Alcohol Detox

 It is important to remember that detox is just the first step on the road to recovering from alcohol abuse.
-Detox is the abrupt ending of alcohol use and it is necessary for the body to clean itself from the traces of alcohol.
+Detox is the abrupt ending of alcohol use, and the body must clean itself from the traces of alcohol.
 Typically, the detox process will take between 7 to 10 days.

-While the initial detox process takes a little over week, a rehab program often will last for at least 30 to 45 days.
-There are some people who benefit from longer sixty or ninety day programs at inpatient or residential treatment centers.
-The length of time a person may stay will depend on several factors including:
+While the initial detox process takes a little over a week, a rehab program often will last for at least 30 to 45 days.
+Some people benefit from longer sixty or ninety-day programs of treatment.
+The length of time a person may stay will depend on several factors, including:

 - Addiction history

 - Presence of other mental, behavioral health, or medical conditions